UOAF/bms_html_briefing/README.md

 If you put an image with the filename "logo.png" into the /assets directory, after the next launch it will appear as a logo in the flight roster section, because why not.

+## TLDR, suggested workflow
+1. Set BMS location, callsign in config.ini and "joined = True" (default).
+2. "Print" briefing in BMS 2D and save the DTC.
+3. Launch the executable or feed html_brief.py to Python.
+4. Open or refresh the output/index_joined.html in the browser.
+Load changes if needed.
+5. Modify it according to the IRL flight brief.
+6. Save changes.
+7. Print to PDF (the pages should be separated automatically), point the Openkneeboard to it if you use it.
+8. Has something changed in the briefing or with target steerpoints?
+Go to 2.

 Modification
 -------------
 The templates to generate kneeboards are in the "templates" folder.
 These are jinja2 templates written in simple HTML, so should be easy to modify.

 Example output
 -------------